GiulioAppetito/cep-genetic-algorithms-thesis/README.md

 - **fitness.FitnessScoreCalculator**: Calculates the fitness score by comparing detected sequences (generated patterns) against predefined target sequences.
 Responsible for the scoring logic to determine how well a generated pattern aligns with target patterns.

-- **fitness.utils.EventParser**: Provides helper methods to parse event sequences, convert data formats, and handle any CSV-based sequence parsing required by `FitnessCalculator`.
+- **fitness.grammar.EventParser**: Provides helper methods to parse event sequences, convert data formats, and handle any CSV-based sequence parsing required by `FitnessCalculator`.

 - **representation.PatternRepresentation**: Defines the event pattern structure used by the genetic algorithm, including event attributes, conditions, and quantifiers.